vaibhav-bharti/LaravelTest/README.md

 ## Installation

 - clone the repo on the local system.
-- checkout the `dev` branch.
-- create a new branch from the `dev` branch.
-The branch name should be valid and related to the work.
-For case, if you
 - copy the content of the .env.example to make .env file.
 It can be done by executing the command "cp .env.example .env" . and make the changes in the .env file according to your environment.